miguelandres/dotfiles/README.md

   * `mac-personal`: Installs apps that are not allowed in corp (like MS Office) and things Santa complains about
   * `mac-cloud`: Installs  `docker`, `kubernetes` and `gcloud` using `brew`.
 * `linux`: vanilla linux installation of zsh, oh-my-zsh and standard imports, etc.
-  * `linux-personal`: Stuff to put on my raspberry pi
-  * `linux-personal-docker`: Installs docker and other stuff for adding software quickly.
+  * `raspbian-docker`: Installs docker ON the raspberry pi exclusively.
   * `glinux`: google specific imports.
 May move some of this off github.

 ## Configurations